saberrg/VBA-challenge/README.md

 # VBA-challenge
-A script for gathering year change, percent change and volumne of stock market tickers.
+A script that loops a list of ticker symbols and outputs year change, percent change and volume for each ticker.